MarkIT2020/Group-Project/README.md

 In file "3.
 Categorical analysis"， I looked at the relationships between the variable cardio and the rest of the categorical data.

 In file "4.
 Logistic regression neural network", I tried to predict the logistic regression model and neural network model to predict variable cardio, and the accuracy for both models are around 72%.
 (Thank NEW BING)

+Ignore file "5.
+Decision tree".
+It's for testing

+"6.
+Clustering and anomaly" is on the way